edineisantos/Near_Earth_Objects/README.md

   -a, --aggressive  If specified, kill the session whenever a project file is modified.
 ```

-## Project Files
+## Project Structure

-This is the project scafffolding:
+Here is the structure of the project:

 ```
 .